Quenton Nelson: College career

 After redshirting his first year at Notre Dame in 2014, Nelson played in all 12 games and made one start in 2015.
 In 2016, he started all 12 games.
 Nelson was named a unanimous first team All-American after the 2017 season.
-On January 8, 2018, he announced that he would forgo his last year of eligibility and enter the 2018 NFL draft.
+On January 8, 2018, he announced that he would forgo his final year of eligibility and enter the 2018 NFL draft.

 Professional career

 Pre-draft

 At the end of the pre-draft process, Nelson was projected a top ten selection in the first round by NFL draft experts and scouts.
 He was ranked as the top offensive linemen prospect in the draft by Sports Illustrated and NFL analysts Daniel Jeremiah and Mike Mayock.